The coronavirus outbreak has decimated the sporting schedule and left major doubts over some of 2020’s biggest events.

 – All domestic sporting action in Italy – including Serie A matches – was suspended until April 3.

 – Ligue 1 and Ligue 2, the top two divisions in France, are suspended until further notice.

 – The German Football League suspended games in the Bundesliga and 2.
 Bundesliga until at least April 3, with a review to be undertaken on March 30.

 – Major League Soccer announced the suspension of matches for 30 days with immediate effect.

-– The South American (CONMEBOL) World Cup qualifiers scheduled for March 23-31 have been postponed to a later date.
+– The South American (CONMEBOL) World Cup qualifiers scheduled for March 23-31 were postponed to a later date.

 Olympics and Paralympics

 IOC Statement on the Greek leg of the Olympic Torch Relay https://t.co/EJedJwLabW